learningequality/kolibri-docs/docs/manage/_classes.rst

 Manage Classes
 ~~~~~~~~~~~~~~

-You can view, create and delete classes, as well as search, filter and enroll Kolibri users in them, using the **Classes** tab in your **Facility** dashboard.
+You can view, create and delete classes, as well as search, filter and enroll Kolibri users in them, using the **Classes** tab in your **Facility** dashboard (|classes| icon).
 Default view displays the list of all classes in your facility, with the number of enrolled users for each class.

 .. image:: img/classes.png
   :alt: manage classes